Merton Child and Adolescent Mental Health Service (CAMHS)

 - Consultations and network meetings with other professionals

-All referrals are received by a team called the Single Point of Access (SPA).
+All referrals are received by an assessment team called the Single Point of Access (SPA).

 Referral forms can be sent to the SPA via email to email@example.com

-Professionals can call the on SPA 0800 292 2505 prior to making a formal referral for an opinion regarding a particular child, young person or family with whom they are working.
+Professionals can call the SPA team on 0800 292 2505 prior to making a formal referral for an opinion regarding a particular child, young person or family with whom they are working.
 The Single Point of Access staff can advise on:

 The SPA team will screen all referrals and offer an appointment either face to face or via a telephone interview to determine the most suitable treatment options to address issues presented at the point of referral.

-When the SPA team have carried out the initial screening and assessment the young person will be offered a relevant treatment option.
-This may include a referral to the Merton CAMHS specialist team for treatment with an identified clinician based at Birches House, Birches Close, Mitcham, and London, CR4 4LQ for structured treatment (either relevant 1:1 therapy or family therapy).
-In addition, the young person could be referred to another service relevant to their needs such as a CAMHS service based within the community or a relevant voluntary sector/local authority service.
+When the SPA team have carried out the initial screening and assessment the young person will be offered a relevant intervention option.
+This may include ‘Getting More Support’ from an identified clinician based at Birches House, offering an evidence-based treatment (either relevant individual or family therapy).
+In addition, the young person could be referred to another service within the borough that is best placed to meet the young person or family’s needs (including voluntary sector services).